yichenwang100/ded_bead_profile/README.md

 This is a deep-learning-based project for geometry prediction in DED 3D-printing.

-- Input: co-axial images, processs parameter like laser power and travel speed, and positional variable like aboslute positions, velocities, etc.
+- Input: co-axial images, processs parameters like laser power and travel speed, and positional variables like aboslute positions, velocities, etc.
 - Output: cross sectional profiles of the beads, or the width, height, and area of the beads.

 See more details in our publication: